How Long Does Arrest Stay on Record?

 Misdemeanors will only go away after 7 years in seven year states.
 Otherwise the record will be available forever.

-Once it has passed the retention time established for each state, one could wonder, how long does a misdemeanor stay on your record?
+Once it has passed the retention time established for each state, one could wonder, how long will misdemeanors remain on record?
 Misdemeanors will usually stay on your record forever unless a state law allows the record to be sealed or expunged.

 1Federal Bureau of Investigation.
 (2022, August 30).
 Freedom of Information/Privacy Act.
 FBI Records.
 Retrieved September 30, 2022, from <https://www.fbi.gov/how-we-can-help-you/need-an-fbi-service-or-more-information/freedom-of-informationprivacy-act>